 Quorum

 A quorum is the minimum number of members of a deliberative body necessary to conduct the business of the District Board.
-For MRFPD, a quorum is established when three (3) Board members are in attendance.
+For the District Board, a quorum is established when three (3) Board members are in attendance.
 A meeting of less than a quorum is not an official meeting, nor is it governed by public meeting laws.

 Public Comments